Finding a Top Financial Advisor Firm in Augusta, Georgia

 AP Wealth Management

-AP Wealth Management, founded in 2011, is the most exclusive firm on this list, with a stated minimum account size of $1 million.
+AP Wealth Management has a stated minimum account size of $1 million.
 Like many firms, though, it may waive this minimum under certain circumstances - which it apparently does quite often, as its client base is mostly made up of non-high-net-worth individuals.
 The firm also works with high-net-worth individuals, pension plans and charitable organizations.

 Despite a staff of just a few advisors, the firm isn’t short on certifications.
-In fact, several of its advisors are certified financial planners (CFPs) and/or certified public accountants (CPAs).
+In fact, several of its advisors are Certified Financial Planner™ (CFP®) and/or certified public accountants (CPAs).
 AP is a fee-only firm.

 The firm provides three primary services to clients.
 First, the firm offers financial planning to affluent individuals and families via a process it calls "Lifetime Financial Solutions."
 The firm also provides ongoing investment management services and develops model portfolios for retirement and profit-sharing plans.